 Ionic stress and biological integrity issues are receiving increased attention of late, on multiple fronts.
 USEPA Region III has intervened in permitting activities based upon concerns of ionic stress to benthic macroinvertebrate communities.
 As mentioned earlier, USEPA is studying sulfate toxicity to mayflies.
-The State of Pennsylvania intends to propose new total dissolved solids effluent standards and water quality criteria to protect aquatic life designated uses that may directly affect upstream sources in the Dunkard Creek watershed.
-WVDEP is considering West Virginia water quality standard revisions regarding total dissolved solids.
+The State of Pennsylvania intends to propose new total dissolved solids effluent standards and water quality criteria to protect aquatic life designated uses and WVDEP is considering West Virginia water quality standard revisions regarding total dissolved solids.
 As those processes may provide more concrete TMDL endpoints for ionic stress biological impairment than currently available, WVDEP believes it prudent to delay TMDL development (as afforded by USEPA guidance) to allow their consideration.

 WVDEP recognizes that the deferral of TMDLs cannot be indefinite.
 WVDEP and USEPA Region 3 intend to cooperate in the development of a plan that details state and federal activities that will be pursued to ensure the timely development of the deferred TMDLs.
 This plan will address not only the recent deferrals, but also those in the Upper Kanawha, Coal and Gauley River watersheds.
 WVDEP will consider all viable methodologies to develop the TMDLs, including but not limited to those proposed by the commenter.